adriangalera/docs/docs/Hacking/HTB Academy/Stack-based buffer overflow on Linux.md

----
-draft: true
----
-# Buffer overflow on Linux
+# Stack based buffer overflow on Linux

 What is a buffer overflow?